laravel/docs/billing.md

 > {note} Using Stripe Checkout for subscriptions requires you to enable the `customer.subscription.created` webhook in your Stripe dashboard.
 This webhook will create the subscription record in your database and store all of the relevant subscription items.

 You may also use Stripe Checkout to initiate subscriptions.
-After defining your subscription with Cashier's subscription builder methods, you may call the `checkout `method:
+After defining your subscription with Cashier's subscription builder methods, you may call the `checkout `method.
+When a customer visits this route they will be redirected to Stripe's Checkout page:

     use Illuminate\Http\Request;